-In order to learn more about GNU Radio and HackRF, so that tackling more complex scenarios like The DARC side of Munich become easier, it was time to go for a much simpler training target:
+In order to learn more about GNU Radio and HackRF, so that tackling more complex scenarios like darc-side-of-munich-hunting-fm-broadcasts-for-bus-and-tram-display-information-on-90-mhz become easier, it was time to go for a much simpler training target:

 Those cheap RF controlled wall plugs you can use to remote control the power outlets.
 Now, I'm not talking about FS20, x10 or HomeMatic devices but the really cheap ones you can usually buy in sets of three combined with a handheld remote controller for 10-20 EUR.

 The goal here is to find out, how long it actually takes to reverse engineer this particular (at least 10 year old) system and achieve full remote control capability using HackRF and other open-source tools.

 This episode concentrates on the receiving side (identification, verification and analysis) while Episode II will be focused on using the HackRF as a transmitter, to finally own the system.

 It's necessary to know WHERE to look in order to try to figure out WHAT is going on.
 As ever so often, these devices don't indicate what frequency/band they are using, which basically makes it a needle in a haystack.
 A frequency counter might help here but none is available so let's see how much can be achieved by simple deduction, guessing and luck.

 Per definition the RF band stretches from 3 kHz to 300 GHz, so, theoretically, our signal candidate could be anywhere in there.
 But in practice, even the HackRF can only observe a 20 MHz wide strip of the complete spectrum at one time, so we would have to “scan” through the whole spectrum in 20 MHz steps to cover what we can with a HackRF, between 10 MHz and 6 GHz.
 What now?
 Like so often: Sun Tzu already said: